catherinesyeh/cs262-chat-replication/README.md

 ## Server

 The server is a Java application built using Gradle.
-On Linux, run `./gradlew run` from the `server` directory to run the server.
+On Linux, run `./gradlew run --args='[config file path]'` from the `server` directory to run the server.
 (On Windows, this can be replaced with `./gradlew.bat`.)
+The argument can be omitted if `config.json` is the name of the configuration file.

 ### Server Testing